Skip to main content

 Name It to Tame It

-Research by Dr. Dan Siegel shows that simply putting a feeling into words—“I’m feeling really angry right now”—activates the prefrontal cortex and reduces activity in the amygdala, the brain’s alarm center.
-This is the neuroscience behind the phrase “name it to tame it.”
-Teaching children to label emotions is not a soft skill—it is a brain-based intervention.
+Dr. Dan Siegel's research shows something surprisingly simple: just putting a feeling into words—"I'm really angry right now"—lights up the thinking brain and dials down the alarm center.
+That's the science behind "name it to tame it."
+Teaching kids to label their emotions isn't a soft skill.
+It's a brain-based intervention that actually changes what's happening neurologically.

-The goal is labeling the emotion, not analyzing it.
-Keep it simple and specific.
+The goal is naming the feeling, not analyzing it.
+Keep it short and specific.

 The Power of Stories